haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

   python ./scripts/passive_from_active.py 4I1B_clean.pdb  72,73,74,75,81,83,84,89,90,92,94,96,97,98,115,116,117
 </a>

-The NMR-identified residues and their surface neighbours generated with the above command can be used to define ambiguous interactions restraints, either using the NMR identified residues as active in HADDOCK, or combining those with the surface neighbors and use this combination as passive only.
+The NMR-identified residues and their surface neighbors generated with the above command can be used to define ambiguous interactions restraints, either using the NMR identified residues as active in HADDOCK, or combining those with the surface neighbors and use this combination as passive only.
 The corresponding files can be found in the `restraints/antigen-NMR-epitope.act-pass` and `restraints/antigen-NMR-epitope.pass`files.
 Note in the second file the empty first line.
 The file consists of two lines, with the first one defining the `active` residues and the second line the `passive` ones.
 We will use later these files to generate the ambiguous distance restraints for HADDOCK.

 In general it is better to be too generous rather than too strict in the definition of passive residues.

 An important aspect is to filter both the active (the residues identified from your mapping experiment) and passive residues by their solvent accessibility.
-Our webserver uses a default relative accessibility of 15% as cutoff.
+Our web service uses a default relative accessibility of 15% as cutoff.
 This is not a hard limit.
 You might consider including even more buried residues if some important chemical group seems solvent accessible from a visual inspection.